Drake-Designer/Game-Abyss/README.md

 6. Follow users and view a follow feed
 7. Game API lookups for favourite games
 8. Embed video/audio links in posts
+9. Add gallery image approval to the in site staff tools so moderators can review and approve uploads without using Django admin

 I skipped these to keep scope small and finish a stable base first.